Letter two is about the scariest, narrowest bridge I ever had to cross.

 The bridges will never be less scary.
 They are all of the same ilk: risky-looking.
 You know in your bones that you’re going to feel wobbly, uncertain, and uncomfortable while crossing – and maybe a little nauseous from time to time (especially when you hit the middle and feel it start to sway).
 It’s the kind of bridge where you really want to watch someone go across it first… but, alas, it exists for you and you alone.

 My first bridge was the writing of my audio book (the full story of which I tell here).
 No one was asking me (or paying me) to write it.
 I didn’t know if anyone was ever going to read it.
-All I knew – what kept my butt in the seat writing and what motivated me to invest almost five figures in the project – was that I knew would live one life if I did not write it and I would live a different, more expanded life if I did write it.
+All I knew – what kept my butt in the seat writing and what motivated me to invest five figures in the project – was that I knew would live one life if I did not write and publish it and I would live a different, more expanded life if I did write and publish it.

 And it felt scary and risky to put that much time, effort, money, heart, sweat, and energy into, like, just an idea that I had – basically an expensive, time-consuming expression of myself.